centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-hyperv-nscp-restapi.md

 ### Host

-* Add a new Host and apply one of following Host Templates
+* Add a new host and apply one of following host templates

-> Once the template applied, some Macros have to be configured.
+Once the template is applied, some macros have to be configured.

 <Tabs groupId="sync">
 <TabItem value="Virt-Hyperv-Node-Nscp-Restapi-custom" label="Virt-Hyperv-Node-Nscp-Restapi-custom">